Monmouth County Divorce Attorneys

 Representation for NJ Divorces involving businesses

 Divorce is a trying matter that can quickly become more complicated depending on a person’s circumstances.
 One such matter that can make a divorce overwhelming is when one or both spouses own a business.
 If the business is considered marital property, its value may be subject to equitable distribution under New Jersey law.
 This can quickly become a very contested matter, as determining the value of a business is often a hotly disputed subject in divorce.
 For some, owning a business when getting divorced becomes an invasive process, especially during valuation.
 Whether you are a business owner or the spouse of one, having effective legal representation is in your best interests.
-Contact Paone Zaleski & Murray to assist you in addressing the legal matters at hand.
+Contact Paone Zaleski & Murphy to assist you in addressing the legal matters at hand.

 Impacts of determining the value of a business